What Causes White Spots on the Throat: Symptoms, and Treatment

 spots on your sore throat, fever, difficulty swelling, and sore throat.

-2. Oral thrush:
+2. Oral thrush

 Oral

-thrush or oropharyngeal candidiasis is the yeast or fungal infection
+thrush, or oropharyngeal candidiasis, is the yeast or fungal infection

-throat, tongue as well as in the mouth lining.
+responsible for causing white spots on the throat and typically occurs in your throat, tongue, as well as in the mouth lining.
 Oral thrush is more common in

 babies and immunocompromised people.